 He was fast on his skates, they say, deft with pucks, insistent in his checking.
 He also has the shared distinction of having staged the NHL’s very first contract hold-out — on the very night the new league made its debut, no less.
 Hosting the Montreal Canadiens at their Laurier Avenue rink on December 19, 1917, the Senators skated into the first period with just a single substitute on the bench while Darragh and teammate Hamby Shore continued to haggle with management over the salaries they’d be paid.
 They’d resolved their differences in time for the second period, when both players made their debuts.
 Having built a 3-0 lead over the shorthanded home team, Canadiens went on to win the game 7-4.

 Darragh finished that first NHL season as one of Ottawa’s leading scorers, and he’d keep that up over the course of four ensuing seasons.
-Known for his penchant for scoring key goals, he notched the decisive pair in the 2-1 win that beat the Vancouver Millionaires in the fifth game of the finals and secured the 1921 Stanley Cup for Ottawa.
+Known for his penchant for scoring key goals, he scored the winner in the decisive fifth game of the 1920 Stanley Cup finals to secure a 6-5 victory for Ottawa over the Seattle Mets and the championship along with it.
+The following year, he did it again, scoring decisive pair in the 2-1 win that beat the Vancouver Millionaires in the fifth game of the finals to secured the 1921 Cup for Ottawa.

 That was supposed to be Darragh’s final professional game.
 His day-job was as an accountant with the Ottawa Dairy Company, and he kept doing that when he’d given up hockey.
 He kept hens, for a hobby, and I have it on good authority that I’m willing to cite here that “he had a wonderful pen of Rhode Island Reds.”
 When he went to the rink through the winter of 1921-22, it was to coach or referee.